-While employed with the Colonial Williamsburg Foundation, Miss Leslie developed the character of “Nancy Hallam”, an actual 18th century “triple threat” – singer/dancer/actor (and harpsichordist too).
+While employed with the Colonial Williamsburg Foundation, Miss Leslie developed the character of “Nancy Hallam”, an actual 18thcentury “triple threat” – singer/dancer/actor (and harpsichordist too).
 She was featured on the cover of the Colonial Williamsburg Journal along with an article about her research of Miss Hallam.
-She also played the leads in several 18th century plays including Steele’s The Tender Husband, Ryder’s The Provoked Wife and Rowe’s The Tragedy of Jane Shore.
+She also was leading lady in several 18thcentury plays including Steele’s The Tender Husband, Ryder’s The Provoked Wifeand Rowe’s The Tragedy of Jane Shore.

-She was “Artist in Residence” at Middlebury College’s prestigious Italian and German Study Programs.
-She received a scholarship to study at the University of Florence in Italy where she was “Visiting Artist”; and since, has performed in Italy often.
-She won the “Padre Pio Sacred Music Competition” in San Giovanni Rotondo, Puglia.
+She was “Artist in Residence” at Middlebury College’s prestigious Intensive Italian and German Study Programs.
+She received a scholarship to study at the University of Florence in Italy where she was “Visiting Artist”.
+Performing in Italy often, she won the “Padre Pio Sacred Music Competition” in San Giovanni Rotondo, Puglia.

-A member of Actor’s Equity Association (as well as SAG and AGMA), Miss Leslie played Anabella in the musical production of A Christmas Carol at Westport Playhouse directed by Tazewell Thompson, famed stage director for various productions of theatre and opera around the world including the New York City Opera and Opera Bastille in Paris.
+A member of Actor’s Equity Association as well as SAG and AGMA, Miss Leslie played Anabella in the musical production of A Christmas Carolat Westport Playhouse (Connecticut) directed by Tazewell Thompson, famed stage director for various productions of theatre and opera around the world including the New York City Opera and Opera Bastille in Paris.

 Miss Leslie was a Metropolitan Opera Competition District Winner; and has toured as a soloist throughout Italy, Holland, Austria, Germany and the Czech Republic.
-She possesses a graduate degree in Vocal Pedagogy and Performance from the Moores School of Music at the University of Houston, and she studied musical theatre performance at Cincinnati Conservatory of Music and the University of Michigan.
-She teaches private voice and piano out of her home and also teaches at Wolcott School in Chicago and Buffalo Grove High School.
+She has a Master’s in Vocal Pedagogy and Performance from the Moores School of Music at the University of Houston and a BFA in Musical Theatre Performance from the University of Michigan.
+Currently she is an international freelance artist and teaches private voice and piano.